Category: beauty

 So I started with a Google search…

-Collagen supplements, according to Harvard
+Collagen supplements, according to good ole Harvard

 This Harvard article talks about collagen supplements being beneficial for the skin, based on “randomized controlled trials.”
 Improvements in hair, in particular, are not made clear, and there isn’t enough data on human studies.